The Decision that may have Saved My Life that I’ll Never Forget

-I decided it would be too risky to open my reserve chute.
-I knew I might hit the ground pretty hard, but that might be better than getting tangled up in the parachute cords like I had seen so many do.
+I decided it would be too risky to open my reserve chute but I knew I might hit the ground pretty hard.
+That might be better than getting tangled up in the parachute cords like I had seen so many do.
 Even if I hit the ground rather hard, but landed on my side the way we were taught, I still might survive if I were lucky.

 I crossed my fingers and said a quick prayer while my decent scared the living daylights out of me thinking of the consequences if I hit the ground too hard.

 A Hard Landing was OK but knew I had Survived Intact

 I hit the ground hard, but actually not as hard as I had experienced on my second jump.
 That was about two years before and I had well over two dozen jumps since then.
 I immediately got up and ran around the back of the parachute to collapse it lest the wind started to drag me over the rocky field.It was my lucky day.
 I had a malfunctioning parachute, was falling fast and didn’t panic and get in serious trouble like so many I had seen before.
 In fact I had no trouble and landed safely.
 It could have been much, much worse.
 Someone up there was definitely looking out for me!

 A few months before, I had seen a soldier jump and get tangled up in his reserve parachute.
 It caused the main parachute to go from a partially open state to a full streamer and zoom straight down.

 All the while the jumper was all tangled up in the reserve chutes lines.
 Unfortunately he hit the ground in the wrong position on his back and broke almost all the bones in his body.
 He lived, however, was in very serious shape.
 He stayed in the hospital over a year recuperating.
 That ended his career and ruined his life in many ways.